Ignoring Good Sitting Posture Is A Major Cause Of Pain, Poor Spinal Health & Risk Of Future Problems

 So, residual damage from a working day may still be present at the start of the next working day thus predisposing the lower back to cumulative trauma and this situation is compounded if leisure hours after work are spent in lounge or dining seating in sustained poor posture.
 This process may also be extended to problems with neck posture.

 This potential for damage from poor seating design and sustained sitting emphasizes the need for recreational furniture design that supports the normal lower back position.
-It further mandates the role that health professionals have in advising frequent movement while seated by taking frequent minibreaks or using a product like the Backtivator Active Seat Cushion, in particular on long haul flights and road trips, and the passive maintenance of proper posture while sitting both inside and outside the office through seating design and augmenting with back support devices when possible.
-A long period of sustained sitting followed by retrieval of heavy luggage using a bent and rotated lower back is potentially hazardous to spinal structures.
+It further mandates the role that health professionals have in advising frequent movement while seated by taking frequent minibreaks and passive maintenance of proper posture while sitting both inside and outside the office through seating design and augmenting with back support devices when possible.
+A long period of sustained sitting followed by retrieval of heavy luggage using a bent and rotated lower back is potentially hazardous to spinal structures as well as muscles like hamstring tightness and psoas syndrome.
 There is a simple sitting back exercise that is easy to perform and may provide relief from back pain due to sitting.

 Sitting Posture Effects More Than Just The Back